Rakeela/dragora-notes/2021-5-29-One-Hundred-and-Tenth.md

 I don't think it's coincidental that massive bigotry rose up when people turned too hard towards Commonwealth ideology IRL.
 I think the nationalist/natalist complex is an authentic danger of human psychology.
 I think if we work too hard to empower 'the virtuous people', we will create over-authoritarian states again and again.
 It's better to advance by libertarianism and voluntary order as much as possible.

+---
 Parents who say the sky is falling when the wrong government is in power traumatize their kids, while panarchists know how to say that *every* ideology is right about *something*.
 To a panarchist, everyone is valuable.
 Children deserve that.

+Yet I understand that I lost.
+The culminating sin of the people who sexually exploited me was to press me towards pedophilic stories featuring dragons.
+That was the expression of what my entire life had been for since adolescence: sexually entertaining people of the same sort as the father of Lisa Montgomery.
+This crushed me with depression, for in childhood I had been a liberal transhumanist longing to found a company which would advance biotechnology.
+I tried my best to entertain the people who had always presented themselves as my friends.

+After all, in Yggdrasil, it does not matter what people simulate, as long as they do not simulate sapient minds at their mercy.
+I could harm minimize for pedophiles so they would not prey on real children.
+I wanted to be able to do it, but I ultimately could not.
+Attempting to do that destroyed me with depression, and I wanted out.
+I wanted to be instead the anti-authoritarian that my childhood self wanted to be, which is also the kind of anti-authoritarian that I was in prior lifetimes.
+I wanted to be the asexual child, for I had learned in adulthood what I did not know in childhood: that asexuality is real.

+For that "lie", I was marked for limitless punishment.
+Liberalism was not more powerful than that.
+I lost to the people who have the power of God, and God wants to abuse children.
+End of story.

 ---
 Back to [[day-post-archive]]